qmk/qmk_firmware/keyboard/teensy_lc_onekey/instructions.md

 ## Features that are not implemented yet

-Currently only the more fancy suspend features are not there (i.e. "breathing" LED during suspend, power saving during suspend, sending a wakeup packet).
+Currently only the more fancy suspend features are not there (power saving during suspend).
 The rest should work fine (reports either way are welcome).

 # Matrix programming notes